abhishek2024/Chatbot-Deep-Learning/README.md

 ```

 Chainer is a core concept of DeepPavlov library: chainer builds a pipeline from heterogeneous components
 (rule-based/ml/dl) and allows to train or infer from pipeline as a whole.
-Each component in the pipeline specifies
+Each reader in the pipeline specifies
 its inputs and outputs as arrays of names, for example: `"in": ["tokens", "features"]` and `"out": ["token_embeddings", "features_embeddings"]` and you can chain outputs of one components with inputs of other components:
 ```json
 {